Hockey fan warns Canucks employee about cancer mole in his neck - ExBulletin

-SEAT (KTVI) — The Vancouver Canucks’ assistant equipment manager was able to thank a Seattle Kraken fan on Saturday for making an observation months earlier that could very well have saved his life.
+SEATTLE (KTVI) — The Vancouver Canucks’ assistant equipment manager on Saturday was able to thank a Seattle Kraken fan for making an observation months earlier that could very well have saved his life.

 A letter written by Brian “Red” Hamilton was posted to the Canucks’ Twitter account on Jan.
 1, then retweeted by the Kraken in an attempt to get Hamilton to thank her.
 With the help of social media, the teams were able to connect with season ticket holder Nadia Popovici, 22.